BrownCSCI1230/projects_ray/docs/ray_1/README.md

   - Implicit shape primitives
   - Intersection pipeline

-The following diagram shows an example of one ray shootging through a pixel on the viewplane and intersecting with a sphere in the scene.
+The following diagram shows an example of one ray shooting through a pixel on the viewplane and intersecting with a sphere in the scene.
 You ultimate goal of this assignment is to implement this process with the given scene data.

 <p align="center">
     <img src="./cast_ray.png" width="80%">